Suraj-tech20/Suraj-tech20/README.md

 ### Hi there,  👋

-- 🔭 Pursuing btech at JSSATE
+- 🔭 Pursuing B.tech at JSSATE
 - 🌱 Learing more on web dovelopment
 - 👯 Try to look and contribute to open sourse
 - 🤔 I’m looking for help with learning more things